mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_federated_settings_identity_provider/azure/README.md

 **8\.
 Destroy the resources.**

 - Once you are finished your testing, ensure you destroy the resources to avoid unnecessary Atlas and Azure charges.
-- Note that the organization will be unlinked from the [Federation Authentication](https://www.mongodb.com/docs/atlas/security/federated-authentication/#federation-management-console)
+- Note that the organization will be unlinked from the [Federated Authentication](https://www.mongodb.com/docs/atlas/security/federated-authentication/#federation-management-console).
   - Use `terraform state rm  mongodbatlas_federated_settings_org_config.this` to avoid this

 ```shell